LucHermitte/vim-build-tools-wrapper/doc/make_run.md

 ## Multi-files projects

 This time BTW won't be able to use the name of the current buffer to determine the target to use with `make`.
-Define a Makefile, and set the option `b:BTW_project_target` to whatever you wish ('all', 'myprog', or 'whatever').
+Define a Makefile, and set the option `(bpg):BTW.target` to whatever you wish ('all', 'myprog', or 'whatever').

 The best way to define this option is from a project oriented plugin like [local\_vimrc](http://github.com/LucHermitte/local_vimrc)